cloudspannerecosystem/spanner-schema-diff-tool/README.md

 * Tables and indexes must be created with a single `CREATE` statement (not by using `CREATE` then `ALTER` statements).
-The exception to this is when foreign key constraints are created - the tool supports creating them in the table creation DDL statement, and also using `ALTER` statements.
+The exception to this is when constraints and row deletion policies are created - the tool supports creating them in the table creation DDL statement, and also by using `ALTER` statements after the table has been created.

 ### Note on dropped database objects.